ifydevops23/LAMP-stack/MEAN Stack/README.md

 ```

 ## STEP 3 -INSTALL EXPRESS AND SET UP ROUTES TO THE SERVER
-**Install Express and set up routes to the server**
+**Install Express and set up routes to the server** <br>
 Express is a minimal and flexible Node.js web application framework that provides features for web and mobile applications.
 We will use Express to pass book information to and from our MongoDB database.

 We also used Mongoose package which provides a straightforward, schema-based solution to model your application data.
 We will use Mongoose to establish a schema for the database to store data of our book register.

-Install Express and Mongoose:
+- Install Express and Mongoose:
 `sudo npm install express mongoose`

-In ‘Books’ folder, create a folder named apps
+- In ‘Books’ folder, create a folder named apps
 `mkdir apps && cd apps`
 Create a file named routes.js
 `vi routes.js`